 Having sampled Cincinnati-style chili on its home turf, owner Mark Nicola had the idea of offering the uniquely spiced concoction at the new location.
 But how does it stand up to the variety of Greek/Midwestern-style of chili so common here?

 Very well in fact.
-Spicy with a nice kick of cayenne, this ground beef-laden chili is much thicker in comparison.
+Lightly spiced – allspice influenced with a hint of cayenne – this all ground beef chili is thicker in comparison, more like a saucy loose meat sandwich filling.
 It's quite good served simply in a bowl, with oyster crackers on the side.

 As a dog topper the closest thing offered in town is the beefy but mild coney sauce at Captial Pub and Hot Dog [see blog post].
 Paired with a mound of finely shredded cheddar and just enough mustard and onion for flavor, Angelo's Cheese Coney is a pleasing sandwich, but I'd opt for a savory coney dog from Ted's [see blog post] if given a choice.